Easy Hummus with Sesame Seeds

 Wash the chickpeas in running water and soak them in twice the amount ie for one and a half cup of chickpeas add three cups of water.
 Let them soak overnight.
 If there is an emergency, forgo this step and steam the chickpeas longer than usual.
 Soaked chickpeas need to be steamed for at least 30 to 45 minutes.
 While steaming pulses and beans the general norm is to add salt.
 If you do so, then there is no need to add any later on.
 Let the chickpeas cool down.

 Peel garlic pods and keep them ready.

 For the Tahini, roast the sesame seeds either until you can smell the fragrance.
 If you are using hulled sesame seeds, which are white, roast them until a light brown.
 Grind the sesame seeds along with olive oil.
 Since everything has to be blended together you can at this stage add the steamed chickpeas, garlic and green chillies (optional) to the sesame seeds and oil.
+Or swap the task of roastig sesame seeds with store bought ready to use Tahini.
 Blend the mixture until it has a grainy but even consistency.

 This is it, pour it out into a jar or scoop it onto a plate and enjoy!

 This recipe is for basic hummus.
 Feel free to add in your favourites like cilantro or even roasted red peppers.
 You can also garnish hummus with finely chopped roasted red peppers and garlic, arrange them in a ring, pour some olive oil and you have a beautiful bowl of hummus.

 Get a bowl of sliced cucumbers, baby carrots, nachos or good old pita bread and scoop and dip away!